jakobharden/phd_dataset_compiler/README.md

 This script collection allows to compile raw data from ultrasonic pulse transmission tests (FreshCon device) to datasets using the open GNU Octave binary file format.

+[!INFO]
+The entire content of this script collection was conceived, implemented and tested by Jakob Harden using the scientific numerical programming language of GNU Octave 6.2.0.

-Table of contents:
+## Table of contents:
 - License
 - Prerequisites
 - Directories and files
 - Installation instructions
 - Usage instructions
-- Help
+- Help and Documentation
 - Related data sources
+- Related software
 - Revision and release history